au-richard/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a React application that allows user to book and cancel interviews.
+Interview Scheduler is a React application that allows users to book and cancel interviews.
 This app combines a concise API with a WebSocket server to build a realtime experience.

 ## Final Product